IntjarMansuri/E-Commerce-Web-App/README.md

 This Node.js-based E-commerce project follows the MVC (Model-View-Controller) architecture and utilizes the EJS templating engine.
 It serves as a comprehensive online store where users can sign up, browse and purchase products based on categories, perform online transactions, manage wishlists and shopping bags, and create accounts for both selling and buying.

 ### Key Features
-- **User Authentication**: Users can easily sign up, log in, and manage their accounts securely.
+- **Role Management:** Users can register as buyers or sellers.
+Each role has distinct functionalities and views.

-- **Product Categories**: Products are neatly categorized for efficient navigation and search.
+- **Category-based Product Display:** Products are categorized for easy navigation.
+Users can browse products based on categories.

-- **Wishlist and Shopping Bag**: Convenient options for users to save desired products in their wishlist and shopping bag for future reference.

-- **Checkout and Online Payment**: Integrated with a secure online payment system for seamless transactions.

-- **User Roles**: The platform supports multiple user roles, allowing users to act as both sellers and buyers.
-Sellers can list products for sale.
+- **Wishlist & Cart:** Users can add products to their wishlist and cart.
+They can manage their wishlist and cart, including adding, removing, and updating items.

+- **Payment Gateway Integration:** Payment gateway integration enables secure transactions.
+Users can make payments through the integrated gateway

+- **Seller Features:** Sellers can add, update, and delete products.
+They can view orders and manage inventory.

+- **Buyer Features:** Buyers can browse, add to cart/wishlist, and purchase products.

 ### Technologies Used